Iain McLaren

-Linking agile to payments - what is the best way to pay for software development?
+What is the best way to pay for agile software development?

 The agile methodology reflects how software is built.
 It’s complex and messy.
 So what is the best way to pay?
 The agile manifesto does not mention when developers should be paid I have been thinking about David Kellam’s …